ivangalkindeveloper/pedant/README.md

  - not strict rules of approach.

 Script:
- - automatic solutions to detected linter errors;
+ - automatic fix of detected linter errors;
  - sorting in alphabetical order of the fields of .arb files;
  - sorting in alphabetical order of declarations of imports, exports and parts;
  - sorting in alphabetical order of dependencies, dev_dependencies, dependency_overrides keys in pubspec.yaml;
- - Dart code formatting.
+ - code formatting.

 ## Get started